Apollointhehouse/CameraMan/README.md

-# Freecam Mod
+# Camer aMan

-A Babric mod for BTA that allows you to use Freecam!
+A Babric mod for BTA that allows you to use freecam!
 **Note:** Freecam only works if both the client and server have the mod installed.

 ## Dependencies